All Episodes

 Oh, they're horrible.

-These Iraqis, they're not working.
+These Iraqis, they're not worth it.

 Same refrain that they've been saying for four years.